mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 we're almost running out of time here.
 So maybe Mo join us, throwing a few questions from the audience?

-**Michaela:**[00:47:17] Okay.
+**Maror:**[00:47:17] Okay.
 So actually, a few questions did come up.
 If you guys are ready for it, um, McKayla, we'll start with you.
 Can peer programming, replace code reviews?

 **Michaela:**[00:47:26] Okay.
 Um, pair programming.
 So I, yeah, this is a, this is a very often, uh, asked question and my answer is no, it's very similar to, you know, can automated contributes, replaced code reviews.
 I think they are very complimentary here again.
-So if you have peer programming, um, You'd probably have different cultural view practices again.
+So if you have pair programming, um, You'd probably have different code review practices again.
 Right.
 So very often we talk about code reviews and then code reviews are that thing that everybody does the same, which is completely not true, could be, it can be so many things, right.
 If I'm looking over the shoulder with somebody and looking at the code at the same time, it's an over shoulder over the shoulder code review.
-And so peer programming could actually be one kind of code review, but then you have to ask your, you know, for yourself or your organization again, Do we need more?
+And so pair programming could actually be one kind of code review, but then you have to ask your, you know, for yourself or your organization again, Do we need more?
 Do we need like some gatekeeping around that so that we have another person do we need in fairness right around that?
 If I have two people